0livare/pushup-cli/README.md

 - Your branch names become so long and a pain to type
 - Even terminal auto-complete can't help very much because the repetitive part of the branch name tends to be at the beginning, and for auto-complete to work you at least have to type it out until you get to a unique portion of the branch name.

-**pushup-cli** solves that problem by allowing you to create a simple description branch name, and automatically publishing a remote branch name that meets your teams standards.
+**pushup-cli** solves that problem by allowing you to create a short local branch name, and automatically publishing a remote branch name that meets your teams standards.

 ## Getting Started